Check other networks

 Unlike Verizon's 5G Home Internet and similar offerings, AT&T doesn't have a 5G home or business broadband offering as yet.
 However, the company has talked about having it in future.

-The network is offering the Netgear Nighthawk 5G Mobile hotspot, which is compatible with mmWave and uses Qualcomm's X50 5G modem.
+The network is offering the Netgear Nighthawk 5G Mobile hotspot, which is compatible with mmWave (what AT&T is referring to as 5G+) and uses Qualcomm's X50 5G modem.

 AT&T 5G for business